AivanF/factorio-Mining-Drones-Remastered/readme.md

 Mining drones produce pollution in accrodance with to vanilla drills.
 The amount can be adjusted by map settings, whether you prefer more or less pollution.

 ## 4. Energy
 Drones consume electric energy to perform work, so you need to attach a power pole.
-Required energy can be edited with settings, down to 0.
+Default value of required energy usage by a drone is 100 kW, it can be edited with settings, down to 0.
+Note that depot also consumes energy as 5 drones to maintain their management.

 ## 5. Depot capacity
 Configurable number of drones in a depot, default capacity is 100, but you can set 10-2000.
 Other forks [have a bug of ore deletion](https://mods.factorio.com/mod/mining_drones_overloaded/discussion/63ebd13d14017a6b19810b41) when there are too many drons, it's solved here.